 I want you to embrace one of my favorite words…

-You don’t need for things to be perfect for you to feel perfectly wonderful – right here – right now – in this very moment.
+You don’t need for things to be perfect, for you to feel perfectly wonderful.
+Right here.
+And now.
+In this very moment.

-Starting today I want you to make it a daily habit to count your blessings – instead of counting calories -and/or – instead of counting SO-CALLED LIFE FLAWS!
+Starting today I want you to make it a daily habit to count your blessings – instead of counting calories!
+Plus …instead of counting SO-CALLED LIFE FLAWS!

-Love yourself – flaws and all – for the beautifully “flawesome” person you are!
+Love yourself.
+Flaws and all.
+Appreciate the beautifully “flawesome” person you are!

 Live your happiest life.
 Get my research-based happiness newsletter delivered conveniently to your inbox.